Wedding Photographers of Grand Rapids, Michigan

 Many brides and grooms around the globe are planning to elope and deciding to reschedule their original ideas for a big event because of current wedding size restrictions, social distancing, and mask requirements.
 They are getting wed on a whim, but dispensing with or postponing all else.

 The WPJA has an abundance of top-ranked, documentary-style elopement photographers who are available right now who understand that some weddings can’t wait.
 Find yours today!

 Shooting an elopement or small Grand Rapids wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-Members are ready to document any civil ceremony, courthouse, DIY - do it yourself, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any quick, justice of the peace, civil ceremony, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.

 Map of Wedding Photojournalists Serving Grand Rapids Couples

 I started my award-winning photojournalism career in Boston shooting for The Boston Herald, Boston Red Sox, and Harvard University and have been shooting weddings and events here in Chicago since 2011.
 I love photographing weddings because I love telling stories.
 Few events lend themselves such an obvious beginning, middle, and end as weddings and fewer still feature wily grandmothers teaching The Wobble to their grandchildren or the quiet smile of a proud father.
 I capture great moments and tell unforgettable stories.
 Let me tell yours.
 [Chicago Wedding Photographer]